Chipped or Broken Tooth Emergency

 Chipped or Broken Tooth: What to do

-1. Here for you: In Scottsdale, both cosmetic dentists Dr. Lewandowski and Dr. Fenlon are here to help you resolve your broken tooth or chipped tooth.
+1. Here for you: In Scottsdale, Dr. Andrews is here to help you resolve your broken or chipped tooth.

 2. Call: Do not wait to make an appointment for this type of dental emergency.
-When a dentist office is open, hours, call to make the next available appointment.
+When a dentist’s office is open, hours, call to make the next available appointment.

-3. Communicate: Let the staff know what happened, how you chipped or broken the tooth, and the pain level you are experiencing.
+3. Communicate: Let the staff know what happened, how you chipped or broke the tooth, and the pain level you are experiencing.

 Delegate!
-If there are other people around you when you chip or break your tooth, have someone call your dentist to make an emergency dental appointment, while someone else helps you with the aist aid measures bellow . . .
+If there are other people around you when you chip or break your tooth, have someone call your dentist to make an emergency dental appointment while someone else helps you with the first aid measures below. . .

 Chipped or Broken Tooth First Aid: While you Wait for an Emergency Dental Appointment

-Here are three steps to follow while to wait for your dental appointment:
+Here are three steps to follow while waiting for your dental appointment:

-• Warm mater: Use warm water to rinse your mouth.
+• Warm water: Use warm water to rinse your mouth.
 You want to do this step to reduce the chances of debris in the area of your injury.

-• A cup or closed-bottom container: It is recommended that you do not spit the water out into a sink.
-Spitting into a cup or other container that does not have a drain will help you prevent possible teeth fragments going down the drain!
+• A cup or closed-bottom container: You should not spit the water out into a sink.
+Spitting into a cup or other container that does not have a drain will help you prevent possible teeth fragments from going down the drain!

 • Saltwater: If you do not have milk on hand, the tooth fragments can be placed in a cup of salt water.
 Use one cup of water and a single teaspoon of salt.